blubFisch/Wasteland/readme.md

 # Credits

-Thanks COMFY team for the original idea and implementation
+- Thanks COMFY team for the original idea and implementation
+- Thanks ZwerOxotnik for so many improvements and additions to Wasteland